Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

 \

-In this paper, we use a dual bar spectral sequence and the machinery of classical Koszul duality developed by Priddy (\cite{priddy}) and Fresse (\cite{fresse2}) to identify the power ring of additive operations on the homotopy groups of spectral partition Lie algebras and $\Fp$-linear TAQ cohomology.
-Roughly speaking, this power ring is given by a collection of unstable Ext groups over the Dyer-Lashof algebra, with composition product given by a sheared Yoneda product.
-The verification of the law of composition relies crucially on a result of Brantner in \cite{brantner}, which demonstrates the compatibility of the algebraic Koszul duality on the $E^2$-page of the (dual) bar spectral sequence with the monadic Koszul duality that the $E^\infty$-page assembles to.
-As the degree of a homotopy class gets arbitrarily large, the algebra of additive unary operations on that class approaches the Koszul dual algebra of the Dyer-Lashof algebra.
+In this paper, we use a dual bar spectral sequence and the machinery of classical Koszul duality developed by Priddy \cite{priddy} to identify the structure of weight powers of $p$ operations on the homotopy groups of spectral partition Lie algebras and $\Fp$-linear TAQ cohomology.
+Roughly speaking, this structure is given by a collection of unstable Ext groups over the Dyer-Lashof algebra, with composition product given by a sheared Yoneda product.
+The verification of the law of composition makes use of a general result of Brantner \cite{brantner} that demonstrates the compatibility of the algebraic Koszul duality on the $E^2$-page of the (dual) bar spectral sequence with the $\infty$-categorical monadic Koszul duality that the $E^\infty$-page assembles to.
+These operations are stable under suspension, and in the colimit we obtain the universal algebra of unary operations, which is the Koszul dual of the Dyer-Lashof algebra.

-Then we construct a shifted Lie bracket on the homotopy groups of spectral partition Lie algebras, and use a homotopy fixed points spectral sequence to detect a restriction map on the shifted Lie bracket.
+Then we construct a shifted Lie bracket on the homotopy groups of spectral partition Lie algebras and use a homotopy fixed points spectral sequence to detect a restriction map on this shifted Lie bracket.
 The restriction on an odd degree homotopy class when $p>2$ and any homotopy class when $p=2$ coincides with the bottom unary operation up to a unit.
 Furthermore, brackets of unary operations that are not iterations of the restriction always vanish.
-Comparing with Brantner and Mathew's computation (\cite[Theorem 1.20]{bm}), we deduce that the dual bar spectral sequence collapses in the universal cases.
-Hence we conclude that these are all the natural operations and obtain the optimal target category.
+Comparing with Brantner and Mathew's additive computation of the homotopy groups of the free spectral partition Lie algebras on finitely many generators \cite[Theorem 1.20]{bm}, we conclude that these are all the natural operations and obtain the target category in the sense that it records all algebraic structure on the homotopy groups of spectral partition Lie algebras.

-As an immediate corollary, we determine the structure of operations on the mod $p$ TAQ cohomology $\mathrm{TAQ}^*(-,\mathbb{S};H\Fp)$ of $\E_\infty$-$\mathbb{S}$-algebras.
-The $\mathbb{S}$-linear TAQ cohomology operations consist of $\Fp$-linear TAQ cohomology operations, as well as mod $p$ Steenrod operations.
-The relations among the unary operations are given by the Adem relations and the Nishida relations on mod $p$ cohomology (\cite{nishidaodd}).
+As an immediate corollary, we determine the structure of operations on the mod $p$ TAQ cohomology $\mathrm{TAQ}^*_{\mathbb{S}}(-;\Fp)$ of $\E_\infty$-$\mathbb{S}$-algebras.
+The $\mathbb{S}$-linear mod $p$ TAQ cohomology operations consist of $\Fp$-linear TAQ cohomology operations, as well as mod $p$ Steenrod operations.
+The relations among the unary operations are given by the Adem relations and the Nishida relations on mod $p$ cohomology \cite{nishidaodd}.